Title IX Policy

 Instructions regarding the appeal of such a dismissal decision will be provided at the time of the dismissal.

 The college may not offer informal resolution unless a Formal Complaint is filed.
-The initial written notice of allegations sent to both parties will include information about any informal resolution processes the college has available.
+The initial written notice of allegations sent to both the Complainant and Respondent will include information about any informal resolution processes the college has available.
 Those informal resolution processes will include reasonably prompt time frames and be facilitated by persons who have been trained to serve impartially and who are free from conflicts of interest.

-Parties are not required to participate in an informal resolution process such as restorative justice.
-And either party has the right to withdraw from informal resolution and resume a grievance process at any time before agreeing to a resolution.
+Complainants and Respondents are not required to participate in an informal resolution process such as restorative justice.
+And either a Complainant or Respondent has the right to withdraw from informal resolution and resume a grievance process at any time before agreeing to a resolution.

 The informal resolution process will not be used to resolve a Formal Complaint that a Reed employee sexually harassed a student.